The

 counterproductive

-Africa's speech, you do not have to wonder if more and
+speech, you do not have to wonder if more and more Africans feel

-entitlement mentality that is contrary to the construction
+mentality that is contrary to the construction and modernization of

 Africa

-loosely skip generations.
-You do not, for example only tens
+skip generations.
+You do not, for example only tens of billions of

-of billions of euros to invest in a stationary electricity
+euros to invest in a stationary electricity or telephone network,

-almost for free the results of our 200th research in
+smartphones.
+Have almost for free the results of our 200th research

 hardly respected.

-in the future that have mainly shouldered Western societies)
+future that have mainly shouldered Western societies) only the rocky

-cost a lot of money and human lives) in the colonies failed
+lot of money and human lives) in the colonies failed once not only

-once not only the resistance of the people and their old
+the resistance of the people and their old traditions, they also

-traditions, they also failed to a lack of (hated) work
+failed to a lack of (hated) work discipline.

 Hope